 Is a last will and testament legally required?

-A last will and testament is not legally required; however, having one can help loved ones avoid the strict laws of intestacy or probate.
-Therefore, it’s highly recommended that a last will and testament be established prior to time of death.
+A last will and testament isn’t legally required, but having one can help your loved ones avoid the strict laws of intestacy or probate.
+We highly recommend creating a last will and testament with a skilled estate planning attorney.